 Are 100% mortgages a good idea?

 Since most home buyers purchase a house with a down payment that’s lower than 20%, is there any reason to aim for a 20% down payment?
-If you can afford it, yes, the 20% rule is still a good idea.
+If you can afford it, yes, the 20% rule is still a wise choice.

-Obviously, the more money you put toward your mortgage, the less debt you’ll have to repay.
+Obviously, the more money you put toward your mortgage, the less debt you’ll have to repay and the less your monthly payment will be.
 Plus, there are several drawbacks to putting down less than 20%:

 - Higher closing costs: Closing costs are based on the size of your mortgage.
 So the smaller your down payment is, the higher your closing costs will be.
 However, you may be able to get around this if you live in a state where it’s typical for the seller to pay the closing costs.